jneethling/WikiStats/README.md

     /totals - Total number of characters edited by country /counts - Count of edit sessions by country

+For simplicity the app uses a SQLite database.
+All write operations happens on a worker thread, while read operations happens on the main thread.
+This is possible due to the default serialized mode (https://www.sqlite.org/threadsafe.html)

 ## TODO
 * Streamline tests by providing a conftest.py file with Pytest fixtures